DETAILED ACTION

 Claims 1-2 and 5-6 are rejected under 35 U.S.C.
 103 as being unpatentable over Anzai (US Pub.
 20060055147 A1) in view of Kitagawa Shigeto (JPS63297182 A; hereinafter ‘Shigeto’).

-Regarding claim 1, Anzai discloses: A chain tensioner device (11, figs.1 to 5, [0026]) that, applicable to be dually incorporated [‘abstract’] on both sides of a wheel shaft of a rear wheel (7) of a motorcycle or vehicle (body frame 1) on which it is installed, comprises:
+Regarding claim 1, Anzai discloses: a chain tensioner device (11, figs.1 to 5, [0026]) that, applicable to be dually incorporated [‘abstract’] on both sides of a wheel shaft of a rear wheel (7) of a motorcycle or vehicle (body frame 1) on which it is installed, comprises:

-- a threaded bolt (30, [0033]) for adjusting tension on a chain (10), that remains inserted in a first part (21, fig. 5) integral with the wheel shaft (shown in fig. 4, axle 6 is being interpreted as ‘wheel shaft 6’), arranged in horizonal position (front-rear direction of the vehicle, fig. 4 and [0033]), so that a tip (31) of the threaded bolt (30, fig. 5) presses on a second part (25) integral at an opposite end of a gear (claim 17, line 1-11, page 5), so that tightening or loosening the threaded bolt (30) determines a gap (20, fig. 4) between both the first part (21 or 25) to regulate the tension of the chain [ see claim 9 where Anzai discloses “tension-adjusting bolt comprises head and a shank”], and
+a threaded bolt (30, [0033]) for adjusting tension on a chain (10), that remains inserted in a first part (21, fig. 5) integral with the wheel shaft (shown in fig. 4, axle 6 is being interpreted as ‘wheel shaft 6’), arranged in horizonal position (front-rear direction of the vehicle, fig. 4 and [0033]), so that a tip (31) of the threaded bolt (30, fig. 5) presses on a second part (25) integral at an opposite end of a gear (claim 17, line 1-11, page 5), so that tightening or loosening the threaded bolt (30) determines a gap (20, fig. 4) between both the first part (21 or 25) to regulate the tension of the chain [ see claim 9 where Anzai discloses “tension-adjusting bolt comprises head and a shank”], and

-- a discretization mechanism of the gap (20, fig. 4) between the first part (21) and the second part (25) comprises at least a retractable element ( 36, fig. 5) either in the threaded bolt (30) or in the first part (21) that contacts and is fitted (fig. 5) in one of the series of slots (33, figs. 4-5) provided either in the threaded bolt (30) or in the first part (21) so that it is possible to know the applicable tightening or loosening [0046] of the threaded bolt (30);
+a discretization mechanism of the gap (20, fig. 4) between the first part (21) and the second part (25) comprises at least a retractable ball ( 36, fig. 5) either in the threaded bolt (30) or in the first part (21) that contacts and is fitted (fig. 5) in one of the series of slots (33, figs. 4-5) provided either in the threaded bolt (30) or in the first part (21) so that it is possible to know the applicable tightening or loosening [0046] of the threaded bolt (30);

 Anzai as disclosed above differs from the claimed invention such that a threaded bolt for adjusting tension on a chain, that remains inserted in a first part integral with the wheel shaft, wherein a base of the threaded bolt is accessible from the rear part of the shaft, through a hole pierced in the first part; however,